arunrails20/fuberapp/README.md

     	  "vehicle_num": "KA 10 2030"}}

 #### 2. Book Ride API.
-This API will confirm your ride and assign cab to customer. create a new ride in memory, API required vehicle_num, customer name, mobile number, source and destination, vehicle_num will get from the previous API. response will get ride_id,
+This API will confirm your ride and assign cab to customer. its create a new ride in memory, API required vehicle_num, customer name, mobile number, source and destination, vehicle_num from the previous API. response will get ride id.

 	 URL: http://localhost:3000/book_ride